The $(\infty,2)$-category of internal $(\infty,1)$-categories: The right derived externalization functor

 and

 \end{corollary} \begin{proof} We again only treat the case for $\mathbf{Cat}_{\infty}(\mathbb{M})$; the $\infty$-groupoidal case is completely analogous.
-By Proposition~\ref{propextcosm2}, externalization gives rise to a transfinitely $\mathbf{S}_{V}$-exact functor
+By Proposition~\ref{propextcosm2}, externalization gives rise to a transfinitely $\mathbf{S}$-exact functor

-Via Dwyer and Kan's work on simplicial localizations of homotopical categories \cite{dksimploc, dkequivs}, as well as Lurie's work on enriched model categories \cite[Section A.3.3]{luriehtt}, there is a zig-zag of simplicially enriched right Quillen equivalences between the $(\mathbf{S},\mathrm{QCat})$-enriched model categories $\mathcal{L}_{y[W]}\mathbf{Fun}(\mathbb{M}^{op},(\mathbf{S},\mathrm{QCat}))_{\mathrm{proj}}$ and $\mathbf{Fun}(\mathcal{L}_{\Delta}(\mathbb{M},W)^{op},(\mathbf{S},\mathrm{QCat}))_{\mathrm{proj}}$.
-By assumption, there is a zig-zag of DK-equivalences between $\mathcal{L}_{\Delta}(\mathbb{M},W)$ and $\mathbf{M}$, and so we furthermore obtain a zig-zag of simplicially enriched right Quillen equivalences between the $(\mathbf{S},\mathrm{QCat})$-enriched model categories $\mathbf{Fun}(\mathcal{L}_{\Delta}(\mathbb{M},W)^{op},(\mathbf{S},\mathrm{QCat}))_{\mathrm{proj}}$ and $\mathbf{Fun}(\mathbf{M}^{op},(\mathbf{S},\mathrm{QCat}))_{\mathrm{proj}}$.
+Via Dwyer and Kan's work on simplicial localizations of homotopical categories \cite{dksimploc, dkequivs}, as well as Lurie's work on enriched model categories \cite[Section A.3.3]{luriehtt}, there is a zig-zag of simplicially enriched right Quillen equivalences between the $(\mathbf{S}^+,\mathrm{QCat})$-enriched model categories $\mathcal{L}_{y[W]}\mathbf{Fun}(\mathbb{M}^{op},(\mathbf{S}^+,\mathrm{QCat}))_{\mathrm{proj}}$ and $\mathbf{Fun}(\mathcal{L}_{\Delta}(\mathbb{M},W)^{op},(\mathbf{S}^+,\mathrm{QCat}))_{\mathrm{proj}}$.
+By assumption, there is a zig-zag of DK-equivalences between $\mathcal{L}_{\Delta}(\mathbb{M},W)$ and $\mathbf{M}$, and so we furthermore obtain a zig-zag of simplicially enriched right Quillen equivalences between the $(\mathbf{S}^+,\mathrm{QCat})$-enriched model categories $\mathbf{Fun}(\mathcal{L}_{\Delta}(\mathbb{M},W)^{op},(\mathbf{S}^+,\mathrm{QCat}))_{\mathrm{proj}}$ and $\mathbf{Fun}(\mathbf{M}^{op},(\mathbf{S}^+,\mathrm{QCat}))_{\mathrm{proj}}$.
 Every such (composite) zig-zag of simplicially enriched Quillen equivalences can be replaced by a single simplicially enriched right Quillen equivalence

 by \cite[Proposition 3.14]{rs_small}\footnote{The proposition is phrased for simplicial model categories, but it in fact applies to any monoidal model category $\mathcal{V}$ and any pair of combinatorial $\mathcal{V}$-enriched model categories $\mathbb{M}$ and $\mathbb{N}$.}.
-The resulting postcomposition of the functor (\ref{equcorcosmemblin1}) with the right derivation of this right Quillen equivalence yields a functor as stated. \end{proof}
+The resulting postcomposition of the functor (\ref{equcorcosmemblin1}) with the right derivation of this right Quillen equivalence yields a functor